If you’re like most people, all you at night when you to bed is to sleep better.

 Take, for example, listening to music while sleeping.

-In one study, researchers studied 50 adults with chronic insomnia to understand the effects of music on sleep quality.
 Researchers split the participants into two groups: 25 to the music group and the other 25 to a control group.

 Participants in the music group listened to soothing music for 45 min at nocturnal sleep time.
 The control group did not.